The benefits of travelling with grandparents and extended family

 I feel like we’ve really hit our groove with multi-generation travels and the enormous benefits it brings to all our expat family.
 But for many, I know the idea of spending intense time with their parents or in-laws might seem daunting at first!

-There are many more opinions, attitudes, health issues and budgets to take into considerations when planning things for a larger group.
-Drawing on our own experience and with the input from some other travelling families, we’ve put together some top pointers for multi-generation travel including:
+There are many more opinions, attitudes, health issues, and budgets to take into consideration when planning things for a larger group.
+Drawing on our own experience and with input from some other travelling families, we’ve put together some top pointers for multi-generation travel including:

 - How to choose your destination

 - Accommodation options

 - Establishing rules and routines

 - Logistics and getting around as a larger group

 Organising travel with your extended family can be a hugely rewarding experience where the positives should outweigh the negatives if it’s done right!

 This post is part of our travel advice series – learn more about everything from pregnancy travel to tackling long-haul flights with your kids